Delivering Better Content

 We refocused and simplified our original scope:

-Based on these learnings it was clear that building this into some sort of game didn’t feel on-brand and didn’t meet the goals of the feature.
+Based on these learnings it was clear that initial ideas didn’t meet the goals of the feature.
 So we stripped everything back to a significantly lower common denominator for testing.
-We still wanted an interactive experience.
-We wanted readers to feel like they were in control of the experience, so we tested the concept with 3 clickable tabs correlated to our three content categories.
+We still wanted readers to feel like they were in control of the experience, so we tested the concept with 3 clickable tabs correlated to our three content categories.

 In the implementation stage, we ran an initial test comparing Parse.ly to LiftIgniter apples-to-apples and saw a marked difference in engagement.
 LiftIgniter was clearly making more actionable recommendations.
 Over time we would come to traffic most of our reader recommendations through LiftIgniter because of the staggering increase in engagement.